Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: Behavior of Russian State Media and Associated Telegram Channels

 Calculating the similarities between each website and Telegram, as seen in Figure~\ref{fig:similarity_matrix}, the US-based websites have the highest semantic similarity with each other, and the second highest semantic similarities with the Russian websites {sputniknews.com}, {rt.com}, and {tass.com}.
 We note that all of the Russian websites included in our dataset have relatively high semantic similarity with our set of Telegram messages compared with {cnn.com}, {foxnews.com}, and {apnews.com} with ura.news having the highest similarity and journal-neo.org having the least.
-Altogether 1,812,648 out of the 2,477,564 (73.2\%) Telegram messages had a corresponding paragraph on a Russian site according to our definition of correspondence and similarity (see Section~\ref{sec:compare-semantic}).
-Conversely, 55.6\% (899,589 paragraphs) of all paragraphs from Russian sites had a corresponding Telegram message.
-We thus observe a generally high degree but not complete similarity in terms of messages presented in Russian media articles compared to Telegram.

 \textit{\textbf{Most Similar Telegram Channels to Russian Websites.}} To further examine the correspondence between Telegram and our set of Russian media outlets, we determine the most similar sets of Telegram channels to each website.
 As seen in Table~\ref{tab:news-websites-to-telegrams}, several Telegram channels individually post many of the same topics present on Russian websites.
-Unsurprisingly, across our set of websites, the most similar telegram channels to each of our websites are the official telegram channels utilized by these online newspapers.
+Unsurprisingly, across our set of websites, the most similar Telegram channels to each of our websites are the official Telegram channels utilized by these online newspapers.